madnuttah/unbound-docker/doc/README.md

 ### Usage

-The most elegant way to get started is using [docker-compose](https://docs.docker.com/compose/).
-We have provided combined Pi-hole/Unbound [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples/) samples which we're using in slightly modified form that makes use of a [MACVLAN](https://docs.docker.com/network/macvlan/)/shim [Bridge](https://docs.docker.com/network/bridge/) network which must be adapted to your network environment.
+The most elegant way to get started is using [docker compose](https://docs.docker.com/compose/).
+We have provided combined Pi-hole/Unbound docker [`compose`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples/) samples which we're using in slightly modified form that makes use of a [MACVLAN](https://docs.docker.com/network/macvlan/)/shim [Bridge](https://docs.docker.com/network/bridge/) network which must be adapted to your network environment.

 > [!IMPORTANT]
 > All entries in angle brackets (<...>) need your very attention!